 Researchers at Johns Hopkins University studied the hydrogen and oxygen isotopes of the cellulose.
 These lightweight isotopes are normally quickly lost by evaporation from dead wood, but to their surprise, the researchers discovered an unusually high content.
 This means that their rate of evaporation was extremely low.
 In other words, not only did the trees grow in a humid climate, but this climate continued a long time after the trees were destroyed.
 Further, cellulose is quickly broken down by bacterial action if exposed to air so that the trees were buried rapidly, deeply and a lot more recently than 45 million years ago.

-A Creation Moments staff member was present when a sample of this wood was used to calibrate the equipment at a well-known Carbon 14 dating laboratory.
-Believing the wood to be 45 million years old it should contain no Carbon 14 but in fact it did and dated at only 41 thousand years!
+Creation Moments happened to be present when a sample of this wood was used to calibrate the equipment at a well-known Carbon 14 dating laboratory.
+Believing the wood to be 45 million years old, it should contain no Carbon 14 but, in fact, it did and dated at only 41 thousand years!

 Heavenly Father, You have given us so much evidence for a recent creation and Your sustaining hand upon it.
 Please open the eyes of those who would willfully ignore these signs.
 In Jesus’ Name, Amen.

 New Scientist, May 24, 2003, p.
 24. Photo: Satellite photo montage of Axel Heilberg Island.
 (PD)